-Attack on Shiite mosque in Kabul leaves 5 dead
+Dozens killed in two Afghan mosque attacks

 Story highlights

-- No claim of responsibility at present in the Kabul assault
+- No claims of responsibility in Friday strikes

+At least 20 people were killed and 10 were injured in an attack on a Sunni mosque in Ghor province, west of Kabul, Danish said.

+Abdulhai Khatebi, Ghor provincial spokesman, said the attacker detonated his suicide vest during worship services in the late afternoon.
+The mosque is in the province's Doleena district.

-It's the latest attack in the country, where Afghan and coalition forces have been squaring off for years with Islamic militants, including the Taliban and ISIS -- both Sunni movements.
+The two attacks are the latest in the country, where Afghan and coalition forces have been squaring off for years with Islamic militants, including the Taliban and ISIS -- both Sunni movements.

 Sectarian tensions have raged for some time between members of the Sunni and Shiite denominations of Islam.
-But there was no immediate claim of responsibility.
+But there were no immediate claims of responsibility for Friday's attacks.
+ISIS has claimed responsibility this year for other attacks on Shiite mosques.

-Five others were wounded and have been taken to hospitals, according to Saleem Rasooli, director of Kabul Hospitals.

-This comes a day after Taliban militants stormed a base in Kandahar, in the south, and killed dozens of Afghan troops, the country's Defense Ministry said.
+The violence comes a day after Taliban militants stormed a base in Kandahar, in the south, and killed dozens of Afghan troops, the country's Defense Ministry said.

 The ministry said 43 of the base's 60 troops died in the attack.
 A further nine were injured, six are missing and two were not harmed.
 Ten attackers were killed in the assault.